edwards158/dynamic-risk-assessment/README.md

 - diagnostics.py - script that performs diagnostic tests related to your model as well as your data.

 **Model Reporting**
-- reporting.py, app.py, apicalls.py - scripts that create reports related to your ML model, its performance, and related diagnostics.
+- reporting.py, app.py, apicalls.py - scripts that create ==reports== related to your ML model, its performance, and related diagnostics.

-Model training
-Model training and test can be done by python **main.py --choice train_model**

-Model score
-Check score on latest dvs saved model can be done by python **main.py --choice get_score**

-Run entire pipeline
-To run the entire pipeline in sequence, use python **main.py --choice all**

-Test API
-If testing FastAPi serving on local is needed, execute **uvicorn app_server:app --reload**

-Check Heroku deployed API
-Check Heroku deployed API using **python heroku_api_test.py**

-## CI/CD
-Every new commit triggers a [test pipeline](https://github.com/edwards158/fastapi-heroku/blob/master/.github/workflows/python-app.yml)&nbsp;.
-This triggers a pull from DVC and exectute Pytest and Flake8 with Github actions.